← All articles

 When does it kick in?

-The compliance date is January 20, 2026 for most covered entities.
-There are exemptions for very small producers — see the FDA's guidance for the current thresholds.
+The compliance date is July 20, 2028 for most covered entities (per the FDA's proposed 30-month extension from the original January 20, 2026 date).
+There are exemptions for very small producers, see the FDA's guidance for the current thresholds.

 Where FSMA204Hub helps